buildpacks-community/kpack-cli/docs/kp_builder_save.md

                                    The APIVersion of the outputted resources will always be the latest APIVersion known to kp (currently: v1alpha2).
-      --service-account string   service account name to use -s, --stack string             stack resource to use (default "default" for a create) --store string             buildpack store to use (default "default" for a create) -t, --tag string               registry location where the builder will be created
+      --service-account string   service account name to use -s, --stack string             stack resource to use (default "default" for a create) --store string             buildpack store to use -t, --tag string               registry location where the builder will be created
 ```